rsteve-dev/CSC_256_Team8/README.md

     assert "block" in driver.find_element(By.ID, "errorBox").get_attribute("style")
 ```
 ```
-#### Test 2 – Sorting by the page column shows the smallest page count book:
+#### TC002: – Sorting by the page column shows the smallest page count book:
 This test sorts the page column, leaving the results from smallest to largest then ensures the smallest page count is the one at the top of the list. from behave import * from selenium import webdriver